select-8/fullstack-ecomm/readme.md

 #### Colour

 Dark Black for the Navbar works well with the Purple used as the main background colour.
-While maintaining a dark shell shell around the lighter content, they are also distinct from each other.
+While maintaining a dark shell around the lighter content, they are also distinct from each other.
 The Purple is used to convey that sense of mystery as required by the site brand.

 The cards are Bootstrap, with a White background colour and black text.
 The product name in Cute Font use the same Purple as the container background.
 Ive used a dark red to block out the card content.